LuciferUchiha/georgerowlands.ch/content/garden/ml/diffusion.md

 ### Anderson's Reversal

+So we have now achieved the following:

+- Langevin Dynamics proved that if you have a gradient (score) and noise, you can converge to a distribution.
+This proves Generative Modeling is possible via gradients.
+- NCSM proved that you can learn those gradients from data without knowing the density, but only if you smooth the data with noise.
+This proves Training is possible.

+Now comes the key idea for diffusion models.

+Reverse SDE unified these ideas into a continuous process, showing that "adding noise slowly" and "removing noise slowly" are mathematically symmetrical processes

 What actually is the forward SDE now so that we then calcualte the reverse SDE?
 How does this link with langevin dynamics and score matching?